mmu-webdesign/l4-WPD-web-term-2/rwd-week-3.md

     font-size: 1rem;
 }
 ```
 If you chose to add a *call to action* this way, edit the above as required.
+If you don't, you can remove this block of code.

-- You should have a suitable 'hero' image to add using the CSS background declaration next week.
+**Note** - You should have a suitable 'hero' image to add using the CSS background declaration next week.

-VIDEO DEMO OF APPLYING ABOVE, ADDING IMAGE, A FEW VARIATIONS ON WHAT THEY COULD DO WITH TEXT/BUTTONS?

 ---